iamrichardjones/mnemonic-revision-helper-android/README.md

 All data used in this project is sourced from the internet.
 I take no responsibility for any errors.
 Please let me know if there are problems or if any bits should be removed.

 ###TODO
+* move to gradle (I've forgotten how much I hated ANT)
 * delete character does not refresh list
 * load the file (with loading screen)
 * Work out how UNIT TESTS are working here!!?!?
 For me anyway IntelliJ is making me struggle